ruixiao85/reveal_slides/README.md

 npm update  # only required once npm start
 ```
-vscode liveserver should now work on the relinked index.html
+vscode liveserver should now work on the relinked index.html under revealjs_template